Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 • CPAP device

 If you use CPAP device for sleep apnea, then stomach sleeping style can pose difficulties.
 You need to wear a face mask in CPAP therapy and in stomach sleeping; your face may get pressed on the pillows while sleeping.
-It can also cause the mask from getting dislocated and lead to air leaks.
+It can also cause the sleep apnea mask from getting dislocated and lead to air leaks.
 Keep these factors in mind, while deciding on a sleeping style that aligns well with you.

 • Pay attention to your mattress